-Actively managed mutual funds carry an average annual fee of 1.21 percent, compared to 0.74 percent for index mutual funds, according to Morningstar.
+Actively managed mutual funds in the large-cap blend category carry an average annual fee of 1.21 percent, compared with 0.57 percent for index mutual funds, according to Morningstar.
 Some index funds cost much less -- in the 0.1 to 0.2 percent range.

 Heyman recommends index funds for the large-capitalization stock portion of your portfolio, because most actively managed large-cap funds generate returns close to their index while charging a higher fee.
 "For small-cap and international choices, that's where I'd use actively managed money," he says.
 "You can get more value added there."